About the AP Promotion Program

 It is expected that the standard timeline for promotion requests would be a minimum of three years between promotions from assistant to associate and associate to senior associate.
 A minimum of five years is anticipated for promotion from senior associate to senior.
 However, all promotion candidates are reviewed on a case-by-case basis to determine promotion readiness.
 Note that promotions must follow the promotional rank pathway and may not skip a level.

 This program is intended to recognize sustained excellent performance and accomplishments in an Academic Professional’s area of expertise and professional assignment over the course of their career.
-As such, in addition to the eligibility requirement of two consecutive full years of annual performance reviews with an overall rating of “solid performer” or “outstanding”, the promotion review comprises four criteria:
+As such, in addition to the eligibility requirement of two consecutive full years of annual performance reviews in good standing, the promotion review comprises four criteria:

 - Overall Experience